-The McKinney-Vento Act is to ensure that homeless children and youth have access to a free, appropriate public education, comparable to that provided to the children of any Arizona resident and consistent with Arizona's mandatory school attendance laws.
+The McKinney-Vento Act ensures that homeless children and youth have access to a free, appropriate public education, comparable to that provided to the students of any Arizona resident and consistent with Arizona's mandatory school attendance laws.

-Great Hearts Academies does not offer any additional type of priority status to families qualifying under the McKinney-Vento Act.
-If an offer is given to a student who is deemed to be under the McKinney-Vento Act, Great Hearts Academies will work with families to provide the required and necessary transportation to and from the academy to where the student attending for education.
+Great Hearts academies do not offer any additional type of priority status to families qualifying under the McKinney-Vento Act.
+If an offer is given to a student who is deemed to be under the McKinney-Vento Act, Great Hearts Academies will work with families to provide the required and necessary transportation to and from the Academy.